-In keeping with our our tradition (2012,2013, 2014, 2015, 2016), we have compiled a list of Indian authors whose work has entered public domain at the beginning of this year.
-The criteria for a particular work to enter public domain this year is for the author to have died in calendar year 1955 and the work to have been published before his death.
-If the work has been published after the author’s death, it will only come out of copyright after 60 years from date of publication.
+In keeping with our tradition (2012,2013, 2014, 2015, 2016), we have compiled a list of Indian authors whose work has entered the public domain at the beginning of this year.
+The criteria for a particular work to enter public domain this year is for the author to have died in the calendar year 1956 and the work to have been published before his death.
+If the work has been published after the author’s death, it will only come out of copyright after 60 years from the date of publication.

 We collected the data from various sources including Wikipedia, books on the history of Indian literature (brought out by the Sahitya Akademi) and other online sources.
 While the sources for individual photos and pieces of information have not been attributed, we would like to acknowledge all these sources here.
 Many of the sources are linked below.

 There are bound to be mistakes in this data.
 So please point out anything you notice.
 If you know of more Indian authors who died in 1955 and hence have entered public domain this year, do let us know and we will add it to the list for your reference.

 Why should you as a writer or someone who loves books care?
 An author entering public domain means that most of his works are now free to be republished, translated, and converted to different formats and introduced to a new audience in any way you can imagine.
 It is possible to digitize these works and conserve them forever.
 So dig into the list and find some gems.
 And when you find one, let the whole world know.